Storm Shadow: Characteristics

-It is a fire and forget missile, programmed before launch.
-Once launched, the missile cannot be controlled or commanded to self-destroy and its target information cannot be changed.
-Mission planners programme the missile with the target air defences and target.
+The missile is fire and forget, programmed before launch.
+Once launched, it cannot be controlled or commanded to self-destroy and its target information cannot be changed.
+Mission planners programme the weapon with details of the target and its air defences.
 The missile follows a path semi-autonomously, on a low flight path guided by GPS and terrain mapping to the target area.
-Close to the target, the missile climbs and then bunts into a dive.
+Close to the target, the missile climbs to increase its field of view and improve penetration, matches the target stored image with its IR camera and then dives into the target.

 Climbing to altitude is intended to achieve the best probability of target identification and penetration.
-During the bunt, the nose cone is jettisoned to allow a high resolution thermographic camera (Infrared homing) to observe the target area.
+During the final maneuver, the nose cone is jettisoned to allow a high resolution thermographic camera (infrared homing) to observe the target area.
 The missile then tries to locate its target based upon its targeting information (DSMAC).
-If it can not, and there is a high risk of collateral damage, it is capable of flying to a crash point instead of risking inaccuracy.
+If it cannot, and there is a high risk of collateral damage, the missile is capable of flying to a crash point instead of risking inaccuracy.

-Recent enhancements include the capability to relay target information just before impact, usage of one-way (link back) data link, to relay battle damage assessment information back to the host aircraft.
-This upgrade is under development under a French DGA contract.
-Another feature planned for insertion into the weapon is an in-flight re-targeting capability, using a two-way data link.
-Storm Shadow will be refurbished under the Selective Precision Effects At Range 4 (SPEAR 4) missile project.
+Enhancements reported in 2005 included the capability to relay target information just before impact and usage of one-way (link back) data link to relay battle damage assessment information back to the host aircraft, under development under a French DGA contract.
+At the time, inflight re-targeting capability using a two-way data link was planned.
+In 2016, it was announced that Storm Shadow would be refurbished under the Selective Precision Effects At Range 4 (SPEAR 4) missile project, with the upgrade being completed in 2022.

 Some reports suggest a reduced capability version complying with Missile Technology Control Regime (MTCR) restrictions was created for export, for example to the United Arab Emirates.

-The Future Cruise/Anti-Ship Weapon, currently under development, is expected to replace the Storm Shadow.
+The missile relies on classified US-owned cartographic data, using Terrain Contour Matching or TERCOM, to guide the missile to the target.
+This gives the US government veto of any sales to foreign countries under ITAR.
+In 2018 the French government tried to bypass this by creating a "ITAR-free" version of the missile for sale to Egypt that didn't use TERCOM.
+The missiles would have relied solely on GPS and inertial navigation systems to get to the target, making the missile more vulnerable to electronic warfare.
+An issue in Ukraine, where Russian jams GPS signals, is that US approval and data is necessary for the missiles to operate to peak performance.